 Social Libertarianism & The Post-Revolutionary Years in America

+Still fresh from the Revolutionary War, during the Articles of Confederation (a loose governing foundation of what was later scrapped), the United States was in debt to many foreign debtors for their aid during the Revolutionary War.
 States began imposing delinquent taxes upon debts due by poor rural American farmers who had spent the recent years fighting in the War, instead of farming.
 Then, many states began repossessing these farmers’ machinery, homes, and farms to pay this debt.
 (Although, populist and libertarian Governor John Hancock refused to conduct such activities.)
 Farmers began protesting and rebelling, and leading organizers were arrested.

+Led by Daniel Shays, farmers began shutting down county courthouses and eventually disrupted hearings on collecting debts and tax.
 At this time, no standing army actually existed in the US, and former Continental Army General Benjamin Lincoln was requested by the State of Massachusetts to solicit rich private financiers to develop an army to defeat these farmers, quell the rebellion, retain the State’s right to repossess land, teach a lesson about the state, and teach the poor a lesson about who’s discipline and order they lived under.

 The most social libertarian view in Revolutionary America was spelled out by Thomas Paine, in his famous pamphlets “Common Sense” and later in “Rights of Man.”
 While many associates of the Federalist movement and later, the Federalist Party, had hardly veiled their disdain for common people, the writings of Paine empowered many with the notion that people can have collective demands, and that they should make the decisions that effect their lives.
 During the American Revolution, most of the founding fathers had a very uneasy relationship with Paine.
 While they appreciated that his rhetoric inspired people to fight the British, they were worried that the rhetoric might be taken seriously.